-Does that mean that just because they are “silent” that their love means nothing any longer?
-Of course it doesn’t!
+Does that mean that just because they are silent that their love means nothing any longer?
+Of course not.

 Would it not be wonderful to think that the Lord is preparing us in the silence, to teach us to long for Him?

 Then we want to be sure that there is not something keeping us from hearing from the Lord.